Tiffany (NJ) Inc. v. eBay Inc.: Direct Trademark Infringement

-Contributory Copyright Infringement
+Contributory Trademark Infringement

-The Court affirmed the decision the district court made in favor of eBay regarding contributory copyright infringement.
+The Court affirmed the decision the district court made in favor of eBay regarding contributory trademark infringement.
 Although the Inwood test was meant for regulating the manufactures or distributor of products, Courts have decided to extend it to services, which eBay provided in this case.
 When Tiffany argued that eBay was liable because it "continues to supply its service to one whom it knows or has reason to know is engaging in trademark infringement", the district court's opinion was eBay does not have specific knowledge of the infringement instances.
 Tiffany disagreed.
 Tiffany argued that eBay knew clearly that the infringing sales were ubiquitous on its websites and continued to provide its services.
 The Court rejected this argument and found such general knowledge was still insufficient for eBay to take an affirmative duty.

 Trademark Dilution

-Tiffany contended that eBay’s advertising practices constituted trademark dilution under the Lanham Act and New York state business law.
+Tiffany contended that eBay's advertising practices constituted trademark dilution under the Lanham Act and New York state business law.
 Tiffany argued that counterfeit items of inferior quality were sold, harming the distinctiveness, value, and reputation of the trademark.
 In addition, Tiffany argued that eBay should be liable for contributory dilution for encouraging third parties to dilute its trademark.
 The district court reasoned that eBay was not liable because eBay did not try to confuse the Tiffany trademark with its own product, an online auction website, but used the mark to advertise the availability of authentic Tiffany merchandise on its website.
 There was "no second mark or product at issue here to blur with or to tarnish" the Tiffany trademark and therefore, no trademark dilution.

 The district court rejected Tiffany's claim of dilution by blurring as eBay never attempted to associate the Tiffany marks with its own products.
 By such, the dilution by tarnishment also could not be held.
 Tiffany did not bring this decision on appeal.